aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/couchbase-source.md

 10. Verify the presence of the data in the target Apache Kafka topic coming from the MongoDB dataset.
 The topic name is equal to the concatenation of the database and collection name.
-If you need to change the target table name, you can do so using the Kafka Connect `RegexRouter` transformation.
+To change the target table name, you can do so using the Kafka Connect `RegexRouter` transformation.